 Other tools for Active Directory auditing can help locate insider threats, monitor user logins, create audit reports, and even take advantage of user-behavior analytics to monitor systems as part of Active Directory auditing.
 Artificial Intelligence (AI) and Machine Learning (ML) can use cloud computing power to make sense of these often vast data files.
 All this helps IT admins better understand the behavior of the vendors in their networks and discover unusual behavior or risk alarms.

-Some tools provide more detailed monitoring and granular auditing than others, but the upshot is this: the ability to audit Active Directory changes and logins, as well as monitor Group Policy changes, can help reduce the risk of privilege abuse, prove IT compliance, and streamline troubleshooting when needed.
+Some tools provide more detailed vendor monitoring and granular auditing than others, but the upshot is this: the ability to audit Active Directory changes and logins, as well as monitor Group Policy changes, can help reduce vendor risk of privilege abuse, prove IT compliance, and streamline troubleshooting when needed.
 However, once again, bear in mind that these tools are only for networks using Active Directory for most of their network and system authentication and authorization tasks.

 When users with high-level permissions request (and get) access to critical systems, that account becomes more high risk and valuable to hackers because of the embedded permissions of privileged (administrative) accounts.
 Thus, managing privileged access is of paramount importance.
-The tools presented earlier are good for low level or average vendor users such as desktop support reps, but an additional layer of security is recommended for privileged accounts.
+The tools presented earlier are good for low-level or average vendor users such as desktop support reps, but an additional layer of security is recommended for privileged accounts.
 It should include auditing, tracking, and account management features while also restricting access (like not letting vendors go anywhere they want on the network).
-It should also support multiple platforms since many servers run non-Windows OSs and may not use AD for authentication.
+It should also support multiple platforms, since many servers run non-Windows OSs and may not use AD for authentication.

 Enter Privileged Access Management (PAM).
 A hallmark of PAM protection is its credential storage (password management) system, which helps prevent theft or mismanagement.
 Credentials are stored in a “vault”; privileged users must go through their PAM tool for authentication, and a record of this process is logged.
 Centralized storage also allows resetting credentials after each use, achieving advanced security protection and more detailed auditing.
-Vendor users never see the actual credential so it cannot be shared or recorded in an insecure manner (sticky notes on monitors or scrawls on whiteboards).
+Vendor users never see the actual credential, so it cannot be shared or recorded in an insecure manner (sticky notes on monitors or scrawls on whiteboards).

 Auditing and monitoring is a major element of PAM.
 Every time a privileged credential is used, that session can be logged.
 A complete report can be generated with vendor name, time a session began, duration, and what was done.
 This detailed activity monitoring ensures privileged credentials are used properly, and vendor behavior is not enabling potential harm to the network.